Moldavite: Properties

 The chemical formula of moldavite is SiO2(+Al2O3).
 Its properties are similar to those of other types of glass, and reported Mohs hardness varies from 5.5 to 7.
 Moldavite can be transparent or translucent with a mossy green color, with swirls and bubbles accentuating its mossy appearance.
-Moldavites can be distinguished from most green glass imitations by observing their worm-like schlieren.
+Moldavites can be distinguished from most green glass imitations by observing their worm-like lechatelierite, a silica glass, amorphous SiO2, non-crystalline mineraloid, and flow marks schlieren.

 Use

 Moldavites were discovered by prehistoric people in the Czech Republic and Austria and were used to make flaked tools.
 Some of the worked moldavites date to the Aurignacian period of the Upper Paleolithic, approximately 43,000 to 26,000 years before the present.

 In the modern world, moldavites are often used, rough or cut, as semi-precious stones in jewelry.
 They have purported metaphysical qualities and are often used in crystal healing.
+The price of moldavite specimens has been rising in recent years in particular because of its increasing popularity for metaphysical uses.

 Presentation

 There is the Moldavite Museum in Český Krumlov, Czech Republic.
-The Moldavite Association was established in Ljubljana, Slovenia in 2014.
-The association researches, exhibits and promotes moldavites and other tektites around the world and has member geologists from more than 30 countries worldwide.